Everything you need to know about the 2022 US Open Tennis Championships

-US Open Tennis 2022: When do Andy Murray and Emma Raducanu play, what's the prize money, who are the favourites, and how to watch on TV?
+US Open Tennis 2022: When is Andy Murray playing in the third round, what's the prize money, who are the favourites, and how to watch on TV?

-Most of the world’s best tennis players are in New York for the fourth and final grand slam tournament of the year.
+Most of the world’s best tennis players are in New York for the fourth and final grand slam tournament of the year – and Scotland’s Andy Murray has beaten the odds to reach the third round.

 First competed for in 1881, the US Open Tennis Championships is held at the Billie Jean King National Tennis Center in Queens, New York, and this year runs from August 29 until September 11.